 The former drum storage area, Installation Restoration Program (IRP) Site 1, was given special attention do to its size, and was transferred to Ohio EPA’s RCRA Corrective Action Program.

-Fuel releases were cleaned up based on Ohio’s Bureau of Underground Storage Tank Regulation (BUSTR) regulations, overseen by Ohio EPA.
+Fuel releases are exempt by law from CERCLA, and were cleaned up based on Ohio’s Bureau of Underground Storage Tank Regulation (BUSTR) regulations, overseen by Ohio EPA.